tomtominator/Toms-Lathe-and-Saw/Furniture.md

 ## Spice Racks

 A simple project but getting the angle right to make it fit in the drawer was quite difficult.
-Unfortunately, I didn't have any paint.(4/7/2018)
+Unfortunately, I didn't have any paint at the time.
+Its ok though because the spices cover up the ugly plywood.(4/7/2018)

 <img src="SpiceRackEmpty.jpg" height="800" width="600">
 <img src="SpiceRackFull.jpg" height="800" width="600">